George McManus: Comic strip evolution

 Syndicated internationally by King Features Syndicate, Bringing Up Father achieved great success and was produced by McManus from 1913 until his death, when Vernon Greene and Frank Fletcher replaced him.
 McManus was inspired by The Rising Generation, a musical comedy by William Gill that he had seen as a boy in St. Louis, Missouri's Grand Opera House, where his father was manager.
 In The Rising Generation, Irish-American bricklayer Martin McShayne (played by the fat Irish comedian Billy Barry in the stage production McManus saw) becomes a wealthy contractor, yet his society-minded wife and daughter were ashamed of him and his buddies, prompting McShayne to sneak out to join his pals for poker.
 McManus knew Barry and used him as the basis for his drawings of Jiggs.
 Two years before his death, McManus said that Bringing Up Father had earned him $12,000,000 during his lifetime.

 McManus's wife, the former Florence Bergere, was the model for daughter Nora in Bringing Up Father.
 Zeke Zekley was his assistant on the comic strip from 1935 to 1954.

+Screen adaptation

+Monogram Pictures brought the comic strip to the screen in 1946 for the film Bringing Up Father, with character actors Joe Yule and Renie Riano personifying the Jiggs and Maggie characters.
+Yule and Riano fit the roles perfectly, as William R. Weaver of Motion Picture Daily noted: "It is one of the top films of its kind.
+In the role of Jiggs, and looking enough like him to suit anybody, Joe Yule reels off a sparkling performance, and Renie Riano's portrayal of Maggie is no less gratifying."

+Yule and Riano made one film annually until 1950, when Yule died.
+George McManus himself appeared as a surprise guest in the first film (Bringing Up Father, 1946) and the last (Jiggs and Maggie Out West, 1950).